-A bone density test - also called densitometry or DEXA scan - is used to determine whether you have or are at risk of osteoporosis.
-Osteoporosis causes bone fragility and proneness to bone fracture.
+A bone density test - also called densitometry or DEXA scan - is used to determine whether you have or are at risk of Osteoporosis, which causes bone fragility and higher risk of bone fracture.

-Densitometry technology can now determine osteoporosis before a fracture occurs, allowing implementation of an appropriate prevention and strengthening regimen.
-Bone density testing accurately predicts fracture risk by using x-rays to measure the volume of calcium and other bone minerals in a particular segment of bone.
+Densitometry technology can now determine Osteoporosis before a fracture occurs, allowing implementation of an appropriate prevention and strengthening regimen.
+Bone density testing accurately predicts fracture risk by using extremely low-dose x-rays to measure the volume of calcium and other bone minerals in a particular segment of bone.